Jubilant Libyans drown out Sarkozy and Cameron speeches

 But it was the French premier, one of the first leaders to back the anti-Gaddafi movement, who got the loudest cheers.
 Residents sang "1,2,3 Merci Sarkozy" and hoisted banners with slogans such as "Mr. Sarkozy, Benghazi vous aime" (Benghazi loves you).

 Some in the crowd, however, voiced concerns about Libya's future.
-Holding a placard that said "Yes to federalism, no to centralization," 25-year-old Anise said he was afraid that Benghazi would be marginalized in the new Libya.
+Holding a placard that said "Yes to federalism, no to centralisation," 25-year-old Anise said he was afraid that Benghazi would be marginalised in the new Libya.

 Another banner read "We want consulates of (the) UK and France in Benghazi."